codeonlyjs/website/content/guide/templates.md

 When working with components this can be managed using the `Component.invalidate()` or `Component.update()` methods - [see here](components#dynamic-content).

-This example toggles the text displayed in `div` each time it's clicked:
+This example toggles the text displayed in a `div` each time it's clicked:

 ```js
 // lab demo code